commercetools/commercetools-donut/README.md

 - Run `git push heroku master` to push the project to Heroku and deploy it.
 - Run `heroku open` to open your deployed website in a browser.

-More information about deploying a Play application to Heroku [here](http://www.playframework.com/documentation/2.1.1/ProductionHeroku).
+> More information about deploying a Play application to Heroku [here](http://www.playframework.com/documentation/2.1.1/ProductionHeroku).

+### Develop it

+- Install your favourite IDE (preferably IntelliJ, Eclipse or Netbeans).
+- Generate configuration files for your chosen IDE, following [these instructions](http://www.playframework.com/documentation/2.0.x/IDE).
+- Run `play` command in root project directory.
+- Inside Play Shell, type `clean test` for compiling and testing it.

+> This app is a [Play Framework](http://www.playframework.com/documentation/2.1.1/Home) app and uses the [SPHERE Play SDK](http://sphere.io/dev/play-sdk.html).

 Have fun!